aws-samples/disaster-recovery-workshop/workshop/content/labs/advanced/aurora-global-database/monitor.en.md

 ![CloudWatch Dashboard Actions](/images/aurora-cw-dash-actions.png)

 Next, copy and paste the following JSON code at pop-up text box.
-If you are not using the recommended AWS Regions (us-east-2 and us-east-1) and the proposed Cluster Identifiers (names), please make sure to update the code below to match your definitions.
+If you are not using the proposed Cluster Identifiers (names), please make sure to update the code below to match your definitions.

 ```json
 {